Cavity-Backed Slot Antennas

 ![]() Figure 1.
 Cavity-backed slot antenna.

 I'll give some experimental results for this antenna.
-Let the height of the cavity C=36mm, the length be A=87mm and the height B=36mm.
+Let the depth of the cavity C=91mm, the length be A=87mm and the height B=36mm.
 The height of the monopole antenna will be 29.5mm, so that the monopole is a quarter-wavelength long at 2.55 GHz.
 The monopole will be centered about the cavity in the y-direction, and 61.5mm behind the slot in the x-direction.
 The slot is 58mm long (in the y-direction) and 3 mm high (in the z-direction).
+The monopole is also 29.5mm (or a quarter wavelength) from the back edge of the cavity - this helps to make energy reflected from the rear wall return somewhat in-phase with the primary (forward directed) monopole radiation.
 S11 is measured for this antenna (relative to a 50 Ohm source), and is plotted versus frequency in Figure 2.

 ![]() Figure 2.
 S11 as a function of Frequency for the Cavity-backed Slot Antenna.
 This cavity-backed slot antenna has a first resonance at about 2.45 GHz.
 At this frequency, the cavity backed slot antenna is roughly 0.474 wavelengths long - which is roughly the length of a resonant dipole antenna.
 S11 drops to below -20 dB at this frequency, indicating that most of the power is radiated away.
 The bandwidth, measured (somewhat arbitrarily) as the frequency span that S11 is less than -6 dB is roughly from 2.35 GHz to 2.55 GHz, giving a fractional bandwidth of slightly over 8%.
 Note that two other dips ('resonances') in the S11 curve occur, at approximately 3 GHz and 4.18 GHz.
 At these frequencies, the slot length is 0.58 and 0.81 wavelengths, respectively.